 (a) Scope of Rules.
-These rules govern procedure in appeals to the supreme court of North Dakota, and applications for writs or other relief which the supreme court or
+These rules govern procedure in the supreme court of North Dakota.

-Not to Do Not Affect Jurisdiction.
-These rules shall not be construed to do not extend or limit the jurisdiction of the supreme court as established by law.
+(b) Rules Do Not Affect Jurisdiction.
+These rules do not extend or limit the jurisdiction of the supreme court.

 (c) Parties.
 The party first filing the notice of appeal, or if notices are filed on the same day, the plaintiff in the proceeding below, is the appellant.
 The responding party is the appellee.

-These The North Dakota Rules of Appellate Procedure rules, paralleling parallel the federal rules Federal Rules of Appellate Procedure, and are to be construed in light of a desire for "simplicity in procedure, fairness in administration, the just determination of litigation, and the elimination of unjustifiable expense and delay. * * * " 28 U.S.C. § 331.
+The North Dakota Rules of Appellate Procedure parallel the federal rules and are to be construed in light of a desire for simplicity in procedure, fairness in administration, the just determination of litigation, and the elimination of unjustifiable expense and delay.

 Subdivision (c) was repealed, effective March 1, 1996.
 Accordingly, subdivision (d) was redesignated as subdivision (c).